 Noisey: While the artists involved share a geographic commonality, you all create such different forms of black metal.
 What is it that brings you all together?

 Johan Van Hattum: As far as I can see, it’s a desire to create.
 To give shape to an energy, which we can all tap into.
 The myriad forms of black metal mirror in that aspect the myriad forms of being.
 Besides that, we are friends.
 It goes beyond just music, most of us have been in alternative scenes for years, and most of us come from DIY-scenes as well.
-When you visit shows, organize shows, help out at shows, play shows, you become connected, you share a certain ethos which goes beyond “ev0l” and “but the riffs”.
+When you visit shows, organise shows, help out at shows, play shows, you become connected, you share a certain ethos which goes beyond “ev0l” and “but the riffs”.

 What does the term "Maalstroom" mean to you in context of the art you're creating?